andreasvarga/MatrixPencils.jl/docs/src/index.md

 The implemented basic pencil reduction operations are described in [1] and [2], and form the basis of the implemented **PREDUCE** procedure described in [3].

 A set of functions is provided to address pencil manipulation problems for structured linear pencils `M − λN` of the forms `[A - λE B; C D]` or `[A-λE B-λF; C-λG D-λH]`.
 Linear pencils with these structure frequently arise from the linearization of polynomial or rational matrices.
+The computation of least order linearizations is based on algorithms described in [3]-[6].

+A set of functions is available for the manipulation of polynomial matrices specified via their coefficient matrices in a monomial basis.
+All funtions also support matrix, vector or scalar of elements of the `Polynomial` type provided by the [Polynomials](https://github.com/JuliaMath/Polynomials.jl) package.
+Several linearization functions are available which allow the extension of pencil manipulation techniques to matrix polynomials.
+Some straightforward applications are covered such as the computation of finite and infinite eigenvalues, zeros and poles, the determination of the normal rank, the determination of Kronecker indices and finite and infinite eigenvalue structure, checks of regularity and unimodularity.
+The implementations follow the computational framework and results developed in [7].

 The available functions in the `MatrixPencils.jl` package cover both real and complex numerical data.
 The current version of the package includes the following functions: